ejoerns/rauc/docs/examples.rst

   type=ext4
   bootname=B

-In this case, we need to place the signing certificate into ``/etc/rauc/demo.cert.pem``, so that it is used by RAUC for verification.
+In this case, we also need to place the signing certificate into ``/etc/rauc/demo.cert.pem``, so that it is used by RAUC as the keyring for verification.

 GRUB Configuration
 ~~~~~~~~~~~~~~~~~~